huangsvengood/WavDocs/docs/feature_guide/ipv6.md

 Example :

+1 .
+Open the browser, enter __wavlogin.link__, and enter the password to enter the router management page.

+2 .
+Click __"More Settings > Network > IPv6"__ to enable the IPv6 function.
+Select the IPv6 WAN acquisition method as a static IPv6 address, and use the fixed IPv6 address provided by the operator to access the Internet.
+The subnet prefix length, gateway, DNS server and other Internet access parameters are also provided by the operator.
+Enter the IPv6 address, gateway, DNS server.

+3 .
 After setting up, click __Save__ and wait for the configuration application.
 After refreshing, you can access the ipv6 website.

 <div style="text-align: center;">
     <img class="boxshadow" src="/images/ipv6010.png">